 Myth #6: Antibiotics always cure Lyme disease

 A pair of recent studies found evidence that symptoms of Lyme disease may linger after a standard 28-day oral doxycycline regimen and that antibody response “may be inherently unreliable as a singular diagnostic modality for Lyme disease.”
 The investigators found that 2 in 10 subjects remained infected with Lyme bacteria in the heart and bladder despite negative antibody tests.

 Keep Your Patients Informed

-Inform your patients that the symptoms of Lyme disease are not limited to a bullseye rash, that tick bites are not always noticeable, and that the disease can be contracted virtually anywhere.
+Inform your patients that the symptoms of Lyme disease are not limited to a rash, that tick bites are not always noticeable, and that the disease can be contracted virtually anywhere.
 Recommend that they take precautions such as tucking in pant legs and wearing long-sleeved shirts when venturing into areas that may harbor ticks.